 It must have been a hearing problem on my part.

 As my husband and I drove home from the wedding I brought up the conversation I had had with the wife.
 When I mentioned that they had spent twenty-five thousand on their daughter’s wedding he didn’t bat an eye.
 As it turns out his college had been telling everybody at the implement supply dealer where they work how much he had spent.

 Was this where the American wedding had gone?
 This couldn’t be right, or could it?

 When we arrived home I set about researching the cost of a small wedding.
 As it turns out they weren’t so far from a good average.
 I was flabbergasted, what had happened to the rustic wedding that highlighted many afternoons in the summer and fall?
 Why had things gotten so out of hand?
 After all the fancy decorations that my nieces are pinning on Pinterest couldn’t be costing that much could they?

 While I browsed through various sites looking at their offers for weddings I quickly realized why prices like these aren’t the exception, rather the norm.

 The Rustic Wedding

 I understand that it is popular to craft a wedding around a certain idea.
 Something that means a lot to the people that are getting married, to their families, or those that are close to theme.
 That was always the benefit of a rustic wedding.
-And the option to get married for what would today only cover the cost of the catering.
+And the option to get married for what would today only cover the cost of the catering if that.